 Holiday Survival Guide

 It’s the most wonderful time of the year!
 Except when it’s not.
 Between the shopping, parties, visiting relatives, weather, and a million other things, it’s easy to lose your holiday cheer.
-That’s why we’ve compiled a few of our favorite survival tips to get you through the holidays.
+That’s why we’ve compiled a few of our favorite holiday survival tips to get you through the season.

 1. Relax!
 Work, life, holidays—things can get pretty hectic.
 While stress is inevitable, tension can take its toll: inflammation rises, the immune system gets battered, emotions are rocky, belly fat may accumulate, and digestion starts to go awry.Take a break, pause for a cup of tea or a walk outside.
 A few moments of deep breathing, meditation, or yoga can help calm your racing mind, reduce stress, and re-energize you.

 2. Focus on Others It is the season of giving.
 Find a charity or a way to give back to the community.
 Forget about the gift-giving pressures, holiday obligations, and baking the perfect cookies.
 By doing good for others, you’ll be doing good for yourself!

 3. Don’t Skip Your Workouts It’s easy to make excuses with all the added activities.
 Don’t!
 Find 15 minutes to walk, or try high-intensity interval training for a quick but effective workout.
 Exercise is fundamental to staying healthy, vital, and energized.
 Plus, it’s a great way to blow off steam!

 4. Embrace the Winter Season Dropping temperatures tend to keep us indoors, but sunlight provides us with Vitamin D, which can improve your mood and help with stress.
 So get outside, try some winter sports, breathe some fresh air, and see winter in a positive light!